1. Introduction

 PDPL defines a data breach as failing to protect a data subject’s personal data in terms of confidentiality, integrity, and availability.
 This includes security lapses - intentional or unintentional - that result in the loss, destruction, alteration, disclosure, or unauthorized access to personal data.
 In the event of a data breach, the data controller must notify both the affected data subjects and the regulatory authorities of the breach within 72 hours.

-This notification must be in writing and should contain at least one of the following:
+This notification must be in writing and should contain at least:

-• Steps are being taken to remedy the situation and prevent future such incidents.
+- Steps being taken to remedy the situation and prevent future such incidents.

 In some instances, the data controller may also be required to inform the general public about the data breach.